ryanq47/WhisperNet/Documentation/ObsidianDocs/1. Task Tracker/Tasks/Socket Timeouts.md

 ## MindMap

 ## Progress Notes
 - Before each handler (client, and agent), the socket is set to have a timeout of 5 seconds.
 This is done here because otherwise the main socket gets the timeout (pre-connection) and times out lol.
-Look if this timeout can be set any earlier in order to catch any odd scenarios where the code may not be reached
+Look if this timeout can be set any earlier in order to catch any odd scenarios where the timeout code may not be reached